Total Productive Maintenance (TPM) – Benefits, Approach, Elements, Targets

 Planned Maintenance is the third pillar of Total Productive Maintenance (TPM) and aims to the achieve zero breakdowns.
 It follows a structured approach to the establish a management system that extends the equipment reliability at optimum the cost.

 Autonomous Maintenance is the second of the eight pillars of Total Productive Maintenance (TPM).
-It is the follows a structured approach to increase the skill levels of personnel so that they can be the understand manage and improve their equipment and the processes.
-The goal is to change operators from the being reactive to working in a more proactive way to the achieve optimal conditions that the eliminate minor equipment stops as well as reducing defects and the breakdowns.
+It follows a structured approach to increasing the skill levels of personnel so that they can understand, manage, and improve their equipment and processes.
+The goal is to change operators from being reactive to working in a more proactive way to achieve optimal conditions that eliminate minor equipment stops as well as defects and breakdowns.

 Training and Education is the fourth pillar of Total Productive Maintenance (TPM).
 It ensures that staff are trained in the skills identified as essential both for their personal development and for the successful deployment of Total Productive Maintenance (TPM) in line with the organization’s goals and the objectives.